2025 Guide to the Best Synthetic Thermal Long Sleeve Cycling Tops in Britain: Expert Reviews & Where to Buy Craft, Castelli, Pearl Izumi, Sugoi & MEC

 Frequently Asked Questions

-Craft Active Extreme X Wind Long Sleeve Base Layer features: Softshell wind panels across the chest to block cold gusts on exposed descents., Low-bulk synthetic knit for rapid moisture transfer while retaining core warmth., Snug athletic fit that layers under a jersey without causing overheating..
+The Craft Active Extreme X Wind Long Sleeve Base Layer uses softshell wind panels across the chest to block cold gusts and low-bulk synthetic knit for rapid moisture transfer while retaining core warmth; rating is 4.4.

 Conclusion